-Sponsor is the person or group that provides executive level support and resources for the project.
-The sponsor has the ability to influence the project and should be included in the stakeholders’ list.
+A sponsor is a person or a group that provides executive-level support and resources for the project.
+The sponsor can influence the project and should be included in the stakeholders’ list.

 - Who is the project customer?

-The customer is the person or group that is paying a key role in the outcome of the project.
-They will be actively involved in defining what the outcome should look like during the project initiation phase and in approving the final outcome the project produces.
+A customer is a person or a group playing a key role in the project’s outcome.
+They will be actively involved in defining what the outcome should look like and in approving it.

 - Who is the end-user?